tobybreckon/python-cnn-tools-test/README.md

 Then:

-- an image of a dog is dislayed in a window with a series of green bounding boxes on it that in turn surround varying objects in the scene.
+- an image of a dog is displayed in a window with a series of green bounding boxes on it that in turn surround varying objects in the scene.